Very intellectually strong and he is able to think around a problem. If you present him with scenario A, he will look for scenarios B, C and D.”

-Lastly, Adam has been involved in numerous cases which raise esoteric points of property law and is more than happy to be instructed in matters which require a sophisticated and/or nuanced approach to the legal issues at play.
+Lastly, Adam has been involved in numerous cases which raise difficult and esoteric points of property law and is more than happy to be instructed in matters which require a sophisticated and/or nuanced approach to the legal issues at play.

 - Chancery Bar Association